Mrs. Columbo: Development

 Shortly after the Columbo series ended its original run on NBC in 1978, and despite objections from Columbo creator-producers Richard Levinson and William Link, NBC executive Fred Silverman went forward in producing Mrs. Columbo as a spin-off to the original series.
 Levinson and Link further objected to Silverman's insistence on casting someone young to play the part; Kate Mulgrew was only 24 years old when the show made its debut.
-(Mulgrew was all of 12 when Peter Falk first appeared as Columbo and discussed his wife in the pilot film Prescription: Murder.)
+(Mulgrew was 12 when Peter Falk first appeared as Columbo and discussed his wife in the pilot film Prescription: Murder.)
 The information NBC released about the show was unambiguous that Mrs. Columbo in the new series was the previously unseen wife frequently mentioned on Columbo.

 Retooling

-The show received poor ratings, and as part of efforts to revamp it, the linkage between this Kate Columbo and the Mrs. Columbo of the original television series was reduced.
+The show received poor ratings, and as part of efforts to revamp it, as of the sixth episode broadcast, the linkage between this Kate Columbo and the Mrs. Columbo of the original television series was reduced.
 The name of the character was changed to Kate Callahan after an off-screen divorce, and the series was renamed Kate the Detective at the beginning of the second season, followed by Kate Loves a Mystery.
 There was evidently some confusion over what the new title would be, since the first episode of season 2, "Ladies of the Afternoon," was listed in guides as an episode of Kate the Detective while ads called the show Kate Loves a Mystery.
 The revamped series also introduced the character Sergeant Mike Varrick of the Valley Municipal Police Department, played by Don Stroud.

 In this final incarnation, the producers completed their retreat from the show's original premise, and Kate Callahan was then regarded as being a completely different character from Mrs. Columbo of Columbo, Kate's ex-husband now named Philip.
 Lt.
 Columbo was previously shown to have the first name Frank in the 1971 Columbo episode "Dead Weight."
 None of the changes aided the show's ratings, however, and it was cancelled in December 1979.
 One last new episode, the thirteenth, aired in March 1980.